Large Animal & Equine Vet Tech - Education, Certifications & Salary

 • Proof of at least 8,000 hours (four years) of work experience, including 3,750 hours working in equine nursing

-• A completely filled out advanced skills checklist
+• A filled out advanced skills checklist

 • 50 CE hours completed in the previous four years, ten of which need to be in the year previous to the exam